Finance 2017/18: Support guides

 Browse your computer to locate the file you wish to submit and upload the file to the Data Collection System.

 - The template can be saved with any name

 - Only one file can be sent at a time

 - The system does not support Excel 2003.xls format or older.
 Please 'Save as Type' Excel 2007.xlsx files.

 - Files must be returned using the most recent template (.xlsx) provided by HESA.
-The templates for the FSR can be downloaded from the C15031 FSR coding manual.
+The template for the Finance return can be downloaded from the Data Collection System under “Latest Reports and Downloads”.

 Insert-stage validation checks will now run.
 To pass insert-stage validation the file must not trigger any validation errors.
 Validation errors and warnings are listed in cells D2 and D3 of the Excel templates.
 To pass validation these counts should be at zero.